image

 TripAdvisor - be fair and honest

 There is huge concern about the number of false and malicious reviews on TripAdvisor, and many owners feel their business has been badly affected by even a single malicious review, often posted by someone who has never stayed, or even a competitor.
+There have been numerous articles in the media about this, including this one: TripAdvisor Reviews - Can We Trust Them? in the Daily Telegraph.

 We are compliling a dossier on this and welcome your case studies about TripAdvisor: email us at comment@bandbassociation.org, putting "TripAdvisor" in the subject line.